miha-stopar/Whirlaway/README.md

 A hash-based SNARK with lightweight proofs, powered by the [Whir](https://eprint.iacr.org/2024/1586) Polynomial Commitment Scheme.

+## Development has moved to: [leanMultisig](https://github.com/leanEthereum/leanMultisig)

+The latest PRs included in *Whirlaway* will be included in *leanMultisig* eventually.

 ## Proving System

 The protocol is detailed in [Whirlaway.pdf](Whirlaway.pdf)